Academy Sports and Outdoors Logo

 Spool Tension Knob

-The spool tension knob on baitcast reels adjusts and fine tunes the spool rotation speed towards the end of a cast.
 Keep in mind that lures with different weights perform differently in respect to spool tension so you’ll have to re-adjust spool tension every time you rig a lure.

 Thumb Bar